finbourne/luminesce-sdk-csharp-preview/sdk/docs/CertificateManagementApi.md

 # **DownloadCertificate**
 > System.IO.Stream DownloadCertificate (CertificateType? type = null, CertificateFileType? fileType = null, bool? mayAutoCreate = null)

-[EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate's public or private key - if any.
+[EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate's public or private key - if any

  Downloads your latest Domain or User certificate's public or private key - if any.
 The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - certificate is not available for some reason - 401 Unauthorized